Like Black holes, Buchdahl stars cannot be extremalized: Smarr mass formula

-evaluated at the horizon.
-We would like to evaluate it off the horizon at the BS radius, $R_{BS} > R_{+}$.
+where $\kappa$, $\omega$ and $\Phi_e$ are respectively surface gravity, frame dragging angular velocity and electromagnetic potential, all being evaluated at the horizon given by $R_{+} = M + \sqrt{M^2 - a^2 - Q^2}$, and $A$, $J$ ($a=J/M$) and $Q$ are the horizon area, angular momentum and electric charge respectively of BH.
+We would like to evaluate the above equation off the horizon at the Buchdahl radius $R_{BS} > R_{+}$.
+When they are evaluated off the horizon, they may not have the same thermodynamic meaning as they have for BH when evaluated at the horizon. \\

-We begin by defining the gravitational potential felt by radially falling particle for charged and by axially falling one for rotating BH/BS.
-This is to filter out the centrifugal contribution due to the frame dragging effect in the latter case.
+We begin by defining the gravitational potential felt in general by axially falling particle for charged and rotating object.
+This is to filter out the frame dragging effect due to rotation.
 The gravitational potential is then given by